flybot-sg/lasagna-pull/README.md

 ## Core Functions

- - `query`: Returns a function that can query data.
+ - `query`: Returns a query function that can query data.
- - `run`: Runs a query directly.
+ ~~- `run`: Runs a query directly.~~

- Both functions return a pair of resulting data and named bindings.
+ Run query against data return a pair of resulting data and named bindings.

  - If there are no matches, the resulting data will be `nil`
  - If no named bindings are specified in the pattern, that part will be `nil`.